-We consider our subject vital in today's globally focused world and in support of the school's international links.
+We consider our subject vital in today's globally focused, environmentally challenged world and in support of the school's international focus and links.

-Our teaching uses a variety of methods to encourage independent and analytical thought, including role play, ICT research, interactive games and thinking skills activities such as living graphs and mysteries.
+Our teaching uses a variety of methods to encourage independent learning and analytical thought, including individual research reports, role play, ICT research, presentations interactive games and thinking skills activities such as living graphs and mysteries.

 GCSE: Specification Edexcel B

 Full details of the course content for GCSE and A level are available from the Geography Department.